jcj7292/Multicriteria-Catalyst-Discovery-Using-Automated-Feature-Extraction-Bayesian-Optimization/README.md

 ## Hardware Requirements

-The `lol` package requires only a standard computer with enough RAM to support the operations defined by a user.
-For minimal performance, this will be a computer with about 2 GB of RAM.
-For optimal performance, we recommend a computer with the following specs:

-RAM: 16+ GB
-CPU: 4+ cores, 3.3+ GHz/core

-The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 4 cores@3.3 GHz) and internet of speed 25 Mbps.
+The package development version is tested on a computer with the following specs:

+CPU: Intel(R) Xeon(R) W-2295  @ 3.00GHz
+GPU: NVIDIA TU104GL

 ## Software Requirements